 On December 20, 2017, the CFDA promulgated the Measures for the Administration and Supervision of Online Sales of Medical Devices, or the Online Medical Devices Sales Measures, which became effective on March 1, 2018.
 According to the Online Medical Devices Sales Measures, enterprises engaged in online sales of medical devices must be medical device manufacturer and operation enterprises that have obtained a medical devices production license or operation license or have filed for record, unless such licenses or record-filing is not required by laws and regulations, and the third-party platform providing online medical devices transaction services shall obtain an Internet Drug Information Service Qualification Certificate.
-Enterprises engaged in online sales of medical devices and operators of third-party platforms providing online trading service for medical devices shall take technical measures to ensure that the data and materials of online sales of medical devices are authentic, complete and traceable, for example, the records of sales information of medical devices shall be kept for two years after the lifetime of the medical devices, and for no less than five years in case of no lifetime limit, or be kept permanently in case of implanted medical devices.
+Enterprises engaged in online sales of medical devices and operators of third-party platforms providing online trading service for medical devices shall take technical measures to ensure that the data and materials of online sales of medical devices, and for no less than five years in case of no lifetime limit, or be kept permanently in case of implanted medical devices.